amish-mishra/credit-card-fraud-example/README.md

 python main.py
 ```

-This will load the dataset, perform basic feature engineering, train a simple model and produce visualizations similar to those in the notebook.
+This will load the dataset, perform basic feature exploration, train a simple model and produce visualizations similar to those in the notebook.
 The cleaned data will be written to `data/processed/` and all plots will be displayed interactively.